IrfanAkram5/JavaScriptSorting/README.md

 #### Install

 Simply download the file and place it somewhere appropriate in your project structure.
 The easiest place for testing purposes is in the same location as the html file that has your table(s).
-In the header or at the the bottom of your html body section, insert a reference to the script. e.g.
+In the header or at the bottom of your html body section, insert a reference to the script. e.g.

 `<script src="sort_js_tables.js"></script>`

 On windows, if testing on your local machines and you want to keep the js in a different directory structure altogether, you could fully reference it as per below;

 `<script src="file:///C:/Path/to/your/file/sorting_js_tables.js"></script>`

 #### Updating the table attributes